bloominstituteoftechnology/Precourse/Lesson6-HTML-CSS/README.md

 ## Introduction to CSS

 HTML is great, but HTML alone is plain and boring.
 This was the early days of the internet, very basic text only webpages.
 Then came along CSS (Cascading Style Sheets); a way to put some color and style into our webpages!
-It's like the diffference between black & white, and color TV.
+It's like the difference between black & white, and color TV.

 ## CSS selectors and the \<style> element